 These verses, says Hameed, describe the stages of human creation not only in the mother’s womb but also in the earth’s womb, when man was first created therein.
 Considering these expositions, his interpretation of 32:7-9 is as follows:

-[ii] Keeping in view the context of these verses, human evolution is mentioned herein to remind man of a) God’s greatest favour upon him, i.e., life; b) the logical conclusion of such a life, i.e., the Day of Judgement; and c) the power of God to resurrect man therefor, after he is disintegrated into the earth.
+[b] Keeping in view the context of the following verses, human evolution is mentioned herein to remind man of a) God’s greatest favour upon him, i.e., life; b) the logical conclusion of such a life, i.e., the Day of Judgement; and c) the power of God to resurrect man therefor, after he is disintegrated into dust.
 Thus, rather than turning away from God, denying His existence and the Final Judgement, worshipping other gods, or spreading mischief on His earth, man ought to be grateful to his Lord and lead a righteous life, striving for His blessings and salvation in the Hereafter (See and ).

-[iii] At another place (37:11), the adjective ‘sticky’ is explicitly used.
-And in 23:12, the Quran says, ‘It is We who created man out of the extract of clay.’
-The original word, translated here as ‘extract’, is 'سُلاَلَة'; it refers to a thing obtained from basic components of something (Ghamidi, pers. comm).
-Ghamidi further clarified that this word cannot be used for creating something from clay by hand.
+[c] At another place (37:11), the adjective ‘sticky’ is explicitly used.
+As for ‘extract’, in 23:12, the Quran explicates, ‘It is We who created man out of the extract of clay.’

 The Quran (25:54, 21:30, and 24:45) also says that God created all living beings from water.
 This, some believe, is contradictory to what is said in the above verse.
 However, the original words are 'مِنْ الْمَاءِ' (“from water”), wherein 'مِن' (“from”) is used in the sense of ‘by using’, i.e., God created all living beings by means of or by using water as an essential building-block of life (Ghamidi, pers. comm).